MikePehel/hotswap/readme.md

 HotSwap is a Renoise tool designed to streamline the process of managing and swapping sample based instruments with new instruments in your tracks through a comprehensive labeling system.
 It enables quick organization and manipulation of instruments through labels and automated note placement.

 Labels can be used and swapped with BreakPal(https://github.com/MikePehel/breakpal) tool label files.
-M

 ## Features